Introduction to SEPAL¶

 Click the green

 Files tab on the left side of the window.
-This will display all of your files in SEPAL.
+This will display all of your files stored in your SEPAL workspace.

 For example, click the